 Hatteras Island is a world-renowned fishing destination and taking part in this age-old tradition can be both exciting and educational.
 It’s a fun way to learn about island history, water currents, tides and astrology, ecology, sustainability and so much more!
 Just remember, when enjoying these waters, any person aged 16 and older must purchase a CRFL in order to fish.
 These licenses can be purchased on a 10-day, annual or lifetime basis, or combined with a variety of other licenses issued by the NC Wildlife Resources Commission, depending on your individual need.
-There are various types of CRFL’s, but the basic 10-day Nonresident (NC) for persons 16 or older is a mere $10.
+There are various types of CRFL’s, but the basic 10-day Nonresident (NC) for persons 16 or older is a minimal fee.
 In addition to online and any Division of Marine Fisheries office, there are a variety of locations up and down the Island and on the Outer Banks that you can purchase a CRFL.
 This handy chart by the NC Wildlife Resources Commission contains a full list of certified agents and also includes their addresses, phone number and hours of operation.
+Please note that if you are on-island looking for a purchase location, we are located in Dare County.
 For more FAQ’s regarding a CRFL, visit this page courtesy of the Division of Marine Fisheries.

 2. ORV Permit (Beach Driving):